brokenhappy/Sink/README.md

 }
 ```

-Contrast that with the application wiring module:
+Contrast that with the app module

 ```kt
 // Module: mySqlDataSource